OMSCS-Cowboy-Coders/space-rescue/CowboyCoders_SpaceRescue_readme.txt

 Main Scene: Mars_Scene
 Project Github: https://github.com/OMSCS-Cowboy-Coders/space-rescue

 i.
-Start scene: Mars_Scene
+Start scene: StartMenu
-- The start scene presents the main character, the astronaut, on the planet Mars.
+- The start menu presents the main character, the astronaut, on the planet Mars.
+- Other scenes include the Mars_Scene, Tutorial Scene, and the Game Credits Scene.

 ii.
 How to play:
 - The game begins with the player on the terrain.